dany-eduard/simple_shell/README.md

 ### How it work
 Simple Shell operates in both interactive and non-interactive mode.
 The user  may initiate simple shell and begin working or initate simple shell using commands meant to be run by the program.
 The first argument, argument 0 is understood to be the command to be  run by simple shell and arguments following as modifiers or options.

+Simple shell may be invoked with the same functionality in interactive or non-interactive mode.
+The user may quit the program  by  typing  "exit", "Ctrl + D", or "Ctrl + C" on the command line.

 ## Testing
 This simple Shell is expected to work in interactive mode:
 ```sh